ToddKenzie/tdd-practice/readme.md

 *	If the number is divisible by 7, add “Qix”
 *	For each digit 3, 5, 7, add “Foo”, “Bar”, “Qix” in the digits order.

-*	We have a new business request : we must keep a trace of 0 in numbers, each 0 must be replace par char “ * “.
+*	Additional request : we must keep a trace of 0 in numbers, each 0 must be replace par char “ * “.

 **Roman Numerals**

-*	The Kata says you should write a function to convert from normal numbers to Roman Numerals: eg
+*	The Kata says you should write a function to convert from normal numbers to Roman Numerals:

-     1 --> I
-     10 --> X
-     7 --> VII
+	*	1 --> I, 10 --> X, 7 --> VII
 *	There is no need to be able to convert numbers larger than about 3000.
 (The Romans themselves didn’t tend to go any higher)